sunfounder/piarm/docs/source/dual_joystick_module_ez.rst

 Once you click the download button, you can use the Dual Joystick Module to control PiArm.

 * Left joystick toggle left or right, the arm will turn to the left or right.
-* Left joystick toggle forward or backward, the arm will extend or retract.
+* Left joystick toggle forward or backward, the arm will extend forward or retract backward.
-* Right joystick toggle forward or backward, the arm will lift up or drop down.
+* Right joystick toggle forward or backward, the arm will raise up or lower down.

 .. note::